 BY CRAIG RIPPE, HEAD OF UK EQUITIES

+Past performance is not a guide to future performance.
 The value of investments may fall as well as rise and investors may not get back the amount invested.
+Income from investments may fluctuate.
+The contents of this article are not intended as investment advice.

 The information contained in this document is provided for use by institutional investors, professional investors and professional advisers and is not for onward distribution to, or to be relied upon by, private investors.
 No guarantee, warranty or representation (express or implied) is given as to the document’s accuracy or completeness.
 The views expressed in this document are those of the fund manager at the time of publication and are subject to change at any time without notice.
 This document is issued for information only by Canada Life Investments.
 This document does not constitute a direct offer to anyone, or a solicitation by anyone, to subscribe for shares or buy units in fund(s).
 Subscription for shares and buying units in the fund(s) must only be made on the basis of the latest Prospectus and the Key Investor Information Document (KIID) available at www.canadalifeinvestments.com.